CS-512-Recsys/Recsys/README.md

 `To See the implementation and training details`

+See (basic_implementation.ipynb)[https://github.com/CS-512-Recsys/Recsys/blob/main/nbs/basic_implementation.ipynb] notebook.
+It contains the code and training for the Deep Learning based recommender systems.
+For the baseline check ()

 ### Note: To get the movie-id,user-id for the predictions for test and valid check `partial_random_tst.csv` and `partial_random_vld.csv`.
 Using this info we can extract the corresponding genre from `tag.csv`.